 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Search results page sorting problem

-This topic contains 16 replies, has 2 voices, and was last updated by Ernest Marcinko 2 years, 8 months ago.
+- This topic has 16 replies, 2 voices, and was last updated 5 years, 8 months ago by

 I have set the search results page will redirect to Woocommerce Results Page.